Faust (1994 film): Plot

 As the opening curtain is signalled, Faust finds himself on a stage, a performance about to begin.
 Ripping off his costume, he breaks through the stage backdrop into a vault where an alchemist's laboratory is revealed; with the aid of a book of spells, he brings to life a clay child which grows horrifyingly into his own image before he smashes it.
-Warned by a marionette angel not to experiment further but encouraged by a demon to do as he pleases, he is sent by a wooden messenger to a café meeting with the two street-map men, identified as "Cornelius" and "Valdes", who give him a briefcase of magical devices.
+Warned by a marionette angel not to experiment further but encouraged by a demon to do as he pleases, he is sent by a wooden messenger to a café meeting with the two street-map men, identified as "Cornelius" and "Valdes", who gives him a briefcase of magical devices.
 Returning to the vault, he uses these to summon Mephisto, offering Lucifer his soul in return for 24 years of self-indulgence.

 At another café, Faust is entertained by Cornelius and Valdes, who provide a fountain of wine from a table-top.
 He watches as a tramp, carrying a severed human leg, is pestered by a large black dog until he throws the limb into the river.
 Faust finds a key in his food, uses it on a shop-front shutter, and is dragged back on stage by waiting stagehands.
 He mimes a scene from Gounod's opera, in which Mephisto returns and the pact with Lucifer is signed in blood.
 After the interval, Faust visits Portugal to demonstrate his supernatural powers to the King: when a requested restaging of the David and Goliath contest is poorly received, he drowns the entire Portuguese court.